leanprover/vscode-lean4/README.md

     Lean (version 4.0.0-nightly-2021-10-18, commit e843fb7ca5b5, Release)
     ```

+See [Complete Setup](#complete_setup) for more information
+on how the lean version is determined for your VS Code workspace.

-1. This version of the VS Code extension only works on Lean 4 source files and not
+This version of the VS Code extension only works on Lean 4 source files and not
 Lean 3.
 There is a separate VS Code extension for Lean 3.
 You can have both extensions installed at the same time, they can live side by side.

 ## Lake integration